 Abuse is "a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear, or experience its effects.
+Children may be abused in a family or in an institutional or extra-familial contexts by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults, or another child or children" (Working Together to Safeguard Children, July 2018).
+Children may be abused by an adult or adults, or another child or children" (Working Together to Safeguard Children, 2023).